 A look back at the Mercedes-Benz 190 (1983 – 1993)

-When not much in the way of exciting car news out and about, we thought we’d take this opportunity to revisit another true classic of yesteryear.
+Seeing as it’s one of those early January days when not much in the way of exciting car news is out and about, we thought we’d take this opportunity to revisit another true classic of yesteryear.
 You never know what you’ve got till it’s gone, and never has that rang truer than the…

 It was as the 1970s began to draw to a close that Mercedes-Benz elected to add a third model line to its range.
 In the uncertain financial situation of the time, the company – then based in Stuttgart – thought it would be a good idea to field a fresh entry-level edition that could sit beneath the extremely popular W123 range.
 Therefore, if the perilous economic situation took a further turn for the worse, they’d have a product ready to go.